rancher/docs/content/rancher/v2.x/en/helm-charts/legacy-catalogs/_index.md

 ---
-title: Legacy Catalog Documentation
+title: Cluster Manager Catalog Documentation
-shortTitle: Legacy
+shortTitle: Cluster Manager
 description: Rancher enables the use of catalogs to repeatedly deploy applications easily.
 Catalogs are GitHub or Helm Chart repositories filled with deployment-ready apps.
 weight: 1
 aliases: